cmsc330spring25/spring25/projects/project0/project0.md

     - Run `sudo apt install ocaml-native-compilers camlp4 make m4 curl libssl-dev pkg-config unzip graphviz`
 4. Install and initialize the OCaml package manager
     - Run `sh <(curl -sL https://raw.githubusercontent.com/ocaml/opam/master/shell/install.sh)` (when prompted for the installation location, just hit enter to select the default)
         - Run `opam --version`.
-You should be on version 2 (followed by some versions; just make sure the major version is 2).
+You should be on version 2.2 or higher.
         - If you encounter any issues, check out [the manual](https://opam.ocaml.org/doc/Install.html)
     - Run `opam init --disable-sandboxing`
       - If it hangs at "Fetching repository information", press Enter.
 This may take a while.
 Please be patient